formerly know as the Adult Basic and Literacy Education (ABLE)

-ABLE (Adult Basic and Literacy Education) is part of a statewide program that provides free instruction for adults who wish to improve their basic academic skills and/or prepare to take the GED (General Educational Development) tests, also known in Ohio as the Ohio High School Equivalence Diploma.
+Aspire (former ABLE - Adult Basic and Literacy Education) is part of a statewide program that provides free instruction for adults who wish to improve their basic academic skills and/or prepare to take the GED (General Educational Development) tests, also known in Ohio as the Ohio High School Equivalence Diploma.
 Students study reading, math and language arts.
 There are also lessons in science, social studies, life skills, employability skills and basic computer skills.

-We offer ABLE classes at The Work Station and at Tri-County Career Center.
-The instruction is designed to go at a comfortable pace to best meet the needs of our students.
+The instruction is designed to go at a comfortable pace to best meet the needs of the student.
 We want our students to succeed, and we will do as much as possible to help you.
-All of the ABLE classes are offered for free.
+All of the Aspire classes are offered for free.

-Each spring, we hold a Commencement Ceremony for all of our GED graduates from the last 12 months.
-All students who have completed their GEDs are invited to attend.
+Each spring, we hold a Commencement Ceremony for all of the GED graduates from the previous 12 months.
+All students who have completed their GEDs are invited to attend and to invite their family and friends.

 Or Toll-Free: 1-877-351-0405